 Following is summarized information of the combined investments(1):

 In March 2020, the Company sold its 49% interest in the Quaker Holdings joint venture to a third party.
-Prior to the Company’s disposition of its shares in the joint venture, the Company received a liquidating dividend of $729 as well as $1,032 for the sale of the joint venture shares, which were included in proceeds from sale of investment within the investing activities section of the Company’s consolidated statement of cash flows.The Company’s investments in affiliated companies balance as of March 31, 2020 and December 31, 2019 includes net purchase accounting fair value adjustments of $248,874 and $250,532, respectively, related to the series of transactions consummated on May 4, 2016 to reorganize and combine the businesses of PQ Holdings Inc. and Eco Services Operations LLC, consisting primarily of goodwill and intangible assets such as customer relationships, technical know-how and trade names.
-Consolidated equity in net income from affiliates is net of $1,658 and $2,558 of amortization expense related to purchase accounting fair value adjustments for the three and six months ended June 30, 2020, respectively.
+Prior to the Company’s disposition of its shares in the joint venture, the Company received a liquidating dividend of $729 as well as $1,032 for the sale of the joint venture shares, which was included in the proceeds from sale of investment within the investing activities section of the Company’s consolidated statement of cash flows.The Company’s investments in affiliated companies balance as of June 30, 2020 and December 31, 2019 includes net purchase accounting fair value adjustments of $247,215 and $250,532, respectively, related to the series of transactions consummated on May 4, 2016 to reorganize and combine the businesses of PQ Holdings Inc. and Eco Services Operations LLC, consisting primarily of goodwill and intangible assets such as customer relationships, technical know-how and trade names.
+Consolidated equity in net income from affiliates is net of $1,659 and $3,317 of amortization expense related to purchase accounting fair value adjustments for the three and six months ended June 30, 2020, respectively.
 Consolidated equity in net income from affiliates is net of $1,659 and $4,217 of amortization expense related to purchase accounting fair value adjustments for the three and six months ended June 30, 2019, respectively.